group6tech/diva-docs/app/v2/articles/install-node.md

 - Desktop Icon (Optional - Adds a shortcut to your computer's desktop)
 - Startup Shortcut (Optional - For the current user, DIVA Node will start automatically on logging into Windows)

-## To install node software on a new computer:
+## Install DIVA Node software on a new computer:

 1. Open an internet browser on the new computer, and browse to the **IP address** of the **DIVA Server**.